Geriatric Care for Pets

-Our Citrus County veterinarians provide comprehensive geriatric care for senior cats and dogs to help them feel healthy and comfortable in their old age.
+Our Citrus County veterinarians provide comprehensive geriatric care for senior dogs and cats to help them feel healthy and comfortable in their old age.

 As they enter their golden years, your senior pet needs routine preventive veterinary care and early diagnosis.
 Diligent care from a qualified vet can help extend your pet's life and good health as they age.

 It's important to bring your cat or dog in for regularly scheduled routine exams, even if they seem healthy.

 Our highly skilled veterinary team is here to help.
 We can catch emerging health issues and offer proactive treatment early, while symptoms can still be easily and effectively managed.

 While your pet may act young and energetic, you may be surprised to find out that they are already a senior.
 In fact, cats and small to medium-sized dogs are usually considered seniors around the age of 7.

 Since larger breed dogs typically have shorter life spans, they are considered to be seniors when they reach 6 years old.

 Due to improved dietary options and better veterinary care, companion cats and dogs are living far longer today than they have in the past.

 While this is certainly something to be celebrated, pet owners and veterinarians now face more age-related conditions than they did in the past as well.

 Senior pets are typically prone to the following conditions: